devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 - Use only if you have a legitimate business need (security, fraud prevention, compliance)
 - Consider implementing data retention policies for stored IPs
 - When disabled, visitor tracking relies on hashed identifiers only

+#### Email Notifications

+**Note:** The Notifications tab appears in Settings only when you have configured a Resend API key.

+Receive real-time email alerts for important events happening on your websites.

+**Setup Requirements:**
+1. Create a Resend account at [resend.com](https://resend.com)
+2. Verify your sending domain (or use Resend's test domain for development)
+3. Generate an API key from your Resend dashboard
+4. Add the API key in Settings → API Keys → Resend Email Service
+5. Provide a verified "from" email address (e.g., `notifications@yourdomain.com`)

+**Creating Notification Rules:**
+Click the "Add Rule" button to configure a new notification:

+- **Rule Name**: Descriptive name (e.g., "New Visitor Alert", "Purchase Event")
+- **Event Type**: Choose what triggers the notification:
+  - **New Visitor**: First-time visitors to your site
+  - **New Session**: Any new session starts
+  - **Custom Event**: A specific custom event you're tracking (requires event name)
+  - **Daily Summary**: Daily analytics report (future feature)
+  - **Error Threshold**: When errors exceed a limit (future feature)
+  - **Traffic Spike**: Unusual traffic increases (future feature)
+- **Custom Event Name**: Required when monitoring a specific custom event
+- **Recipient Email**: Where to send the notification
+- **Website**: Apply to all websites or filter to a specific one

+**Managing Rules:**
+- **Toggle On/Off**: Use the switch to activate or deactivate rules without deleting them
+- **View Triggers**: See how many times each rule has fired
+- **Delete Rules**: Permanently remove rules you no longer need

+**Email Templates:**
+Notifications include beautifully formatted HTML emails with:
+- Event-specific styling and color-coding
+- Detailed information about the event
+- Timestamps and location data
+- Structured data tables for easy reading
+- Device, browser, and OS information
+- For custom events: full event data payloads

+**Real-Time Delivery:**
+Notifications are triggered instantly when events occur via PocketBase real-time subscriptions.
+Email delivery depends on Resend's service (typically within seconds).

+**Troubleshooting:**
+- If the Notifications tab doesn't appear, verify your Resend API key is configured
+- Check Resend dashboard for delivery status and errors
+- Ensure your "from" email domain is verified in Resend
+- Review trigger counts to confirm rules are firing

 ### Website-Specific Settings (Header)